liquibase/liquibase-cassandra/README.md

 Liquibase extension for Cassandra Support.

 # Using the Liquibase Test Harness in the Cassandra Extension
-The liquibase-snowflake extension now comes with integration test support via the liquibase-test-harness.
+The liquibase-cassandra extension now comes with integration test support via the liquibase-test-harness.
 This Liquibase test framework is designed to *also* make it easy for you to test your extensions.

 ### Configuring your project